A5308Y/Methodoly/README.md

 Compile the app with `elm-make Main.elm --output main.js`.
 There is no hotloading yet.
 Then open `index.html` in your browser.
 No need to run a server yet.
 The app uses a simple json storage.
-For now it's http://myjson.com/api, but it could be our own Json-Server.
+For now it's http://myjson.com/api (https://github.com/lramoth/myjson), but it could be our own Server.

 For development it might be helpful to include the debug flag:
 `elm-make Main.elm --output main.js --debug`